isomerpages/govtech-gobusiness-main/_browse-all-licences-IMDA/Wide-Area-Private-Network-Licence.md

 For more information on the Wide-Area Private Network Licence, please access <a href="https://iris.imda.gov.sg/application/wide-area-private-network-licence">https://iris.imda.gov.sg/application/wide-area-private-network-licence</a>.
 </p>

-<H3>Application Details</H3>

-<p>For establishing and providing Wide-Area Private Network services (such as the use of walkie-talkie services within a non-localised area), as well as the operation of high power radio communication equipment on an island-wide scale.</p>

 <strong>Additional Information</strong>

 <p><strong>Fee</strong><br />Licence Fee: To be determined</p>